Aseapo101/drakensbergtech/README.md

-The repository is an illustration of conversion of a file from CSV to PDF.
+The repository is an illustration of conversion of a CSV to PDF and create a secondary storage for it on AWS cloud.

 Technologies implemented: